digitalyoshixi/zettelkasten/content/SAP Security Intern Cover Letter.md

 Ive been a part of the security community for two years so far, and I find myself excited about web and low-level software security.
 Ive attended 18 CTF competitions thus far and have had 3 top-5 placements.
+I tend to use Burp Suite and OWASP ZAP a lot for the recon and exploitation phases for web challenges.
 Additionally, I maintain a writeup blog where I document my security work and CTF solutions to mentor others in the field ([https://digitalyoshixi.github.io/ctfs](https://digitalyoshixi.github.io/ctfs)).
+I also understand how to perform a few attacks related to cloud and web security, most notably XSS, CSRF, JWT session hijacking, IAM user permissions explotation and firebase permissions explotation.